boahene/alx-system_engineering-devops/0x00-shell_basics/README.md

 13 To create a symbolic link to /bin/ls named_ls_
 14 Copy allow
 15 Script to move files beginig with an uppercase
+16 Scripts that delete all files in current working direcory with emacs "~"